Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 Stickley was probably the most influential but hardly the only proponent of bungalow homes.

-Stickley himself published collections of his plans from the magazine in Craftsman Homes (1909), More Craftsman Homes (1912), and Craftsman Houses: A Book for Home Makers (1913).
+Stickley himself published collections of his plans from the magazine in

-Other influential plan books were
+Other influential plan books included:

 Many of these books are still available from used booksellers and on Google Books and should be required reading for anyone remodeling or planning to reproduce an Arts & Crafts home.